greggelong/paperDragon/README.md

 I read Jurassic park, I didn't remember this curve was in the book.
 Some good Numberphile videos about it too.

+I am not generating the paper folding sequence in the sketch.

+I have the paper folding sequence for the 12 iteration which has 4095 binary digits.

+I can get any level from one to 12 by taking (2**N)-1.
+The paper folding sequence for level 3 is (2**3)-1 = 7 digits long.

 I found these resources the most helpful: https://mathworld.wolfram.com/DragonCurve.html wolfram has a list of references, and a description of a simple method to create